 Practising on a basic keyboard during the early years of piano class

 Many Indian students buy basic 5-octave keyboards when they begin piano class, planning to save up and buy digital or acoustic pianos later.
 It’s not the best option, but this makes piano class possible for many families.

 The Indian family sees a piano exam as a measure of success.
 Sadly, doing well in an exam or otherwise, is very unlikely with poor posture and badly shaped hands.
-These students find it physically more difficult to play and they bang on the piano keys so hard, sometimes risking injury.

 How to sit at the piano